-Imagine being on a cruise ship without the crowds… We had never heard of Azamara, but took a chance and a trip to Italy to experience this smaller, elite cruise line – having read that they actually refurbish old cruise ships and down size the passenger capacity.
-More deck chairs and dance floor space … sailing the Adriatic Sea from Venice to Croatia – who wouldn’t be on board with that.
+Imagine a cruise ship without the crowds… We had never heard of Azamara, but took a chance and a trip to Italy to experience this smaller, elite luxury cruise line – having read that they actually refurbish old cruise ships and down size the passenger capacity.
+More deck chairs and dance floor space … sailing the Adriatic Sea from Venice to Croatia and Slovenia – who wouldn’t be on board with that?!

-We arrived in Venice Italy and explored this classic canal enclave for a few days.
+Arriving in Venice Italy, we explored this classic canal enclave for a few days.
 Venice is amazing on your first visit, the centuries’ old architecture, the flowing canals at every turn, the bridges and the beautiful little boutiques selling art, Venetian lace and masks are magical at first pass.
 After two sweltering summer days navigating through the throngs of tourist we were ready to navigate our way out to sea.

 Boarding our Ship, Azamara has three ships the Journey and the Quest and Azamara Pursuit (coming March 2018).
 Azamara is Royal Caribbean’s luxury line.
-We were immediately impressed by this mid-sized beauty of the cruise ship line.
+We were immediately impressed by the mid-sized beauty of the cruise ship line.
 You would never guess this was a reclaimed ship from the 70’s – sparkling crystal chandeliers light up beautiful big windows.
-With elegant lobbies on every deck – we felt like royalty on this adults-only voyage bound for the Italian and Dalmatian coast.
-Our stateroom was ready when we boarded (that doesn’t happen with Royal or Carnival).
+With elegant lobbies and sitting areas – we felt like royalty on an adults-only voyage bound for the Italian and Dalmatian coast.
+Our stateroom was ready when we boarded (that rarely happens aboard Royal or Carnival).
 Our room was very spacious, part of the ship renovation included making staterooms bigger, with modern amenities, a couch, desk, lounge chair, beautiful King bed with high thread count linens (I checked) and a huge veranda reached through a sliding glass door framed by luxurious drapery.
-I could already picture sitting on our balcony during passages in our chaise lounges.
+I could already picture sitting on our balcony during passages in our chaise lounge.
 Our stateroom butler graciously introduced himself and even offered to unpack for us – above and beyond!

-Azamara’s ships are anything but standard – they resemble a boutique floating hotel that sails you to a new port every few days.
-The staff is uber attentive… and so much is included (mind you its pricey).
+Azamara’s ships are anything but standard – they resemble a boutique floating hotel that sails you to a new port every day.
+The crew is uber attentive… and so much is included (mind you its pricey upfront).
 Guests don’t pay for beer, wine, cocktails, soda, top shelf coffee and cappuccino, laundry service, even gratuities are included!

 LOVE AZAMARA VENICE TO CROATIA CRUISE

-We toured around the grand ship, and began seeing familiar faces from check in – Azamara feels more like a private club cruise with just 600+ passengers (compared to 3,000+ on most cruise ships), and an impressive 400 crew ( my kind of service ratio).
+Touring the grand ship, we began seeing familiar faces from check in – Azamara feels more like a private club yacht charter with just 600+ passengers (compared to 3,000+ on most cruise ships), and an impressive 400 crew ( my kind of service ratio).

-As we set sail, Venice looked once again magical as the sun sparkled off the rooftops of St Mark’s Square.
-We chilled by the pool on fluffy blue cushions, with no battle for lounge chairs like many cruise lines.
+Setting sail, Venice looked once again magical as the sun sparkled off the sienna rooftops of St Mark’s Square.
+We chilled by the pool on big cushions and thick towels, no battle for lounge chairs like many cruise lines.
 Fresh towels are plentiful, don’t even have to sign them out.
 That night after freshening and dressing up, we enjoyed a wonderful dinner in the main dining room, seated with cool couples from as far as California, New Zealand and Canada – the clientele is diverse and international.
-That evening we enjoyed jazz in a piano bar and a fantastic comedy show in the theatre, then dancing in “The Living Room.”
+That evening we enjoyed jazz in a piano bar and a fantastic show in the theatre, then dancing in “The Living Room.”

-Sailing back to Venice, we marveled at sailing on a mid-sized luxury cruise ship with the best dining on a cruise we have ever enjoyed, the finest furnishings and staff.
+Sailing back to Venice, we marveled at sailing on a mid-sized luxury cruise ship with the best dining on a cruise we have ever experienced, with the finest furnishings and crew.
 Azamara gets an A+ in this travel journalist’s review.
 Azamara offers cruises to Greece, France, Spain, Portugal, London and Amersterdam, plus Alaska and Panama.
-Azamara was founded in 2007 and features just two ships, Quest and Journey, their parent company is Royal Caribbean.
+Azamara was founded in 2007, refurbishing Renaissance cruise ships, and features the Quest, Journey, and Pursuit, their parent company is Royal Caribbean.